GenomicsAotearoa/Nextflow_Workshop/docs/session_2/3_hpc.md

 }
 ```

 Similarly, you might want to control the resources requested by your pipeline.
 For HPC's, you can't use the `cpu` and `memory` parameters as these are set by the scheduler.
-Instead, you can use parameters defined by nf-core pipelines to set limits and cause your pipeline to fail before it starts to request resources that are not available on the cluster.
+Instead, you can use parameters defined by nf-core pipelines to set limits to stop a task requesting more resources than what is available.

 ```console title="custom.config"
 executor {